 A free downloadable Survivor's Checklist file in Microsoft Word format is available for download.
 Use this Word document to draft your personal "Survivor's Checklist" for your loved ones.
 Locate any required documents and forms and place them in your binder with a completed copy of this form.

-This is the sixth part of a multi part series on preparing for retirement and basic estate planning for feds.
-If you missed the last articles I suggest reviewing them to understand the estate planning binder concept that this article continues with.
+This is the sixth part of an eleven part series on preparing for retirement and basic estate planning for federal employees and annuitants.
+If you missed the last articles I suggest reviewing them to understand the estate planning binder concept that this article outlines.
 When I was developing my plan I wanted to make sure that the executor would be able to make sense of it all.
 A checklist is an ideal way to put things together in logical order and I used checklists extensively throughout my life for personal and business purposes.

 The “Survivor’s Checklist” will basically guide your executor and/or surviving family through your personalized “Survivor’s Instructions & Guide” binder and help the family get things back on track after you exit.
 Sounds sort of callous or impersonal but it is just the opposite.
 You want to help your loved ones through this trying time and this is a sure way to do just that.

 This checklist, like all action lists, isn’t all inclusive and is meant to augment your total estate plan including the binder, you wills and trusts, and consultations with an attorney when appropriate.
 It is basically a guide to help your family get familiar with your total estate; what has to be done NOW - Right Away - and point out key information, required forms, and actions.

 Note: Small to average estates will find this article especially helpful.
 Small estates may only require a Letter of Instruction, Survivor’s Checklist, and a basic Will.
 I do encourage those in this category to also complete a home inventory and provide key contact information as well.